Strong Defense Against Violent Crime Charges

 Choosing the Right Lawyer to Defend You

 At the Law Offices of Anthony J. Pullara, we provide strong defense for clients against charges of domestic abuse and other violent crimes.
 We also have extensive experience in helping clients seek to avoid negative immigration consequences from criminal convictions.
-With offices in Torrance and downtown L.A., we serve clients all across the Los Angeles area, including Redondo Beach and Carson.
+With offices in Torrance and downtown L.A., we serve clients all across the Torrance area, including Redondo Beach and Carson.

 Our lead attorney, Anthony Pullara, has more than 18 years of experience in this field.
 We provide skilled criminal defense services for people charged with offenses that include: